Blogs & News

 The parties’ submissions

-The employee argued that the report was not subject to legal professional privilege, but if the Court found that it was privileged, that privilege had been waived because NAB disclosed the report’s findings in a staff update about the steps it was taking as a result of the discrimination complaint.
+The employee argued that the report was not subject to legal professional privilege, but if the Court found that it was privileged, that privilege had been waived because the employer disclosed the report’s findings in a staff update about the steps it was taking as a result of the discrimination complaint.

 The employee also claimed that the report had another purpose other than providing legal advice, which included a factual investigation into the matters that were raised, and accordingly, this did not satisfy the “dominant purpose” test.